cmizelle10/Team-Profile-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu <br />
 WHEN I decide to finish building my team <br />
 THEN I exit the application, and the HTML is generated

+# Description
+This is a node.js command-line application that prompts a user for input regarding a hypothetical engineering team.
+It will generate a dynamic HTML page based on user input regarding team members and their roles and various information.
+# Installation
+To run this application, you must install inquirer (8.2.4), node, path, and fs.
+# Usage
+When you run node index.js in your VS code, you will be prompted with a series of questions in your command line.
+You will have the opportunity to assign a manager along with any engineers or interns.
+When you finish assigning team members, a dynamic HTML page will be generated with the team information.

+To view a demonstration of using the app, see video included in repo.
+# Tests
+There are tests included in the files.
+Each class (Employee, Manager, Engineer and Intern) have specific tests for their functionality.
+# License
+N/A
+# Contact
+Contact me with any questions via email or github.